ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    {: pre}

    If the command completes with no errors, your setup is complete.

-   If your host OS is CentOS, you can configure more options.
-For more information, see [Mounting {{site.data.keyword.filestorage_short}} in CentOS](/docs/FileStorage?topic=FileStorage-mountingCentOS).

 ### Managing user permissions to the content of the mounted file share
 {: #rhel-user-group-permissions}